ISFCOE endeavours to comply with the General Data Protection Regulation, Data Protection Act 2018, and data protection best practices.

 ISFCOE is a not-for-profit non-governmental organisation that advocates and promotes sustainable finance and responsible investing.
 On occasion we also run events such as Climate Finance Week (www.climatefinaceweek.ie) in which guests and speakers’ network, promote and support our goals.

 We only use your personal information in furtherance of our goals but, in accordance with good data protection practices, we process personal data for the following specific purposes:

-Sustainable Finance Skillnet, operated by Sustainable Finance Ireland on behalf of Skillnet Ireland:
+Sustainable Finance Skillnet, operated by ISFCOE on behalf of Skillnet Ireland:

 Informing you about other opportunities that may be of interest.
-Sustainable Finance Ireland promotes Sustainable Finance Skillnet.
+ISFCOE promotes Sustainable Finance Skillnet.
 They may contact you by email to inform you about other opportunities.

 All data processed will be held as confidential, secure, will be used only for the purposes for which it was collected and will be destroyed or deleted once is it no longer necessary in accordance with our data retention policy.
 Our standard data retention period is seven years.

 We have a reduced data retention period for specified documents that is internal to our company, e.g., the CVs of unsuccessful job applicants are held by the company for six months and are then deleted or destroyed in a secure manner.